Ulka Sasaki: Rizin FF

 Sasaki faced Manel Kape in a 130lbs catchweight bout at Rizin 14 on December 31, 2018.
 He won the fight by unanimous decision.

 Sasaki was then scheduled to face Kai Asakura at Rizin 15 on April 21, 2019.
 However, Sasaki was forced to withdraw from the bout due to a visceral injury and was replaced by Justin Scoggins.
 He then faced Shintaro Ishiwatari at Rizin 17 on July 28, 2019.
 Sasaki lost the fight via second-round submission.
 The fight with Kai Asakura was then rebooked to take place at Rizin 19 on October 12, 2019.
 Sasaki lost the fight via first-minute technical knockout due to a broken jaw.

 After recovering from two jaw surgeries to repair the damage sustained in his previous fight, Sasaki faced Kenta Takizawa at Rizin 26 on December 31, 2020.
 He won the fight via unanimous decision.

 Sasaki faced Yoshinori Horie at Rizin 30 on September 19, 2021.
 He lost the bout via unanimous decision.

 Sasaki headlined Rizin Trigger 2 on February 23, 2022 against Kleber Koike Erbst.
 Even after finding initial success with the stand-up in the first round, Sasaki lost the bout in the second round via rear-naked choke.
 Sasaki was expected to face Yoshiki Nakahara at Rizin 37 on July 31, 2022.
 He withdrew from the fight on July 26, after he tested positive for COVID-19.

+Sasaki faced Boyd Allen at Rizin 42 on May 6, 2023.
+He won the fight by unanimous decision.

+Professional wrestling career

+Pro Wrestling Noah (2023–present)

+On October 23, 2023, Sasaki himself made an announcement that he would be participating in an exhibition match for Pro Wrestling Noah's November 13 episode of Monday Magic.
+In a statement made during the October 23 show, he specified that it had been a long-held aspiration of his to perform in Noah, as he had been a devoted fan of the promotion since childhood.
+He then conveyed on social media that he would "throw all of [his] soul" to enable him to compete in professional wrestling.

+He officially made his professional wrestling debut at Noah The New Year 2024 event on January 2, 2024, but was defeated by Takashi Sugiura.

+On September 13, 2024, at Destination 2024, he defeated Hayata via referee stoppage to win the GHC National Championship, claiming his first wrestling title.
+His victory, achieved just six months after his debut, set a record for the fastest title win in the history of the championship.

+On October 14, 2024, it was announced that Sasaki would face WWE's Shinsuke Nakamura at Noah The New Year 2025 on January 1, 2025.
+He would go on to lose the match.